TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Fusing Inertial Measurements with and

 \subsection{Filtering of Depth}

 Now, we extend the above derivation for trajectory estimation.
-Suppose measurements of $\vect{\fc(t)}$ and $\vect{a}^m(t)$ are available over a time window $[t-T, t], T>0$.
-Then, as long as the acceleration is not constant in the time window, \cref{eqn:zsolution} can provide estimates of $g^*_z(t)$ and $Z(t)$.
-Further, an estimate of $\dot{Z}(t)$ can be found by multiplying depth with the frequency of contact in the Z direction, i.e., $\dot{Z}(t) = \fc_Z(t)Z(t)$.

-Then, all three quantities can be fused in a Luenberger observer \cite{Hespanha2018} to obtain smooth trajectory estimates.
-Let $\hat{Z}$ and $\hat{\dot{Z}}$ be the estimated quantities, then the Luenberger observer for estimating depth and relative speed is
+Since \cref{eqn:zproblem} estimates $g_z$ and $Z$, we can set up a Luenberger observer \cite{Hespanha2018} to filter the trajectory estimate.
+Let $\hat{Z}$ and $\hat{\dot{Z}}$ be the estimated quantities, then

-This classic method from the control literature has the property that the estimation error converges to zero globally and exponentially fast \cite{Hespanha2018}.

-If multiple estimates for $Z(t)$ are available from \cref{eqn:zsolution} due to motion along multiple axis, then results are averaged.
-In the case that an estimate of $Z(t)$ and $g^*_z(t)$ is not available, due to lack of acceleration change (jerk) that is required by \cref{eqn:zsolution}, then dead reckoning based on integration of $\dot{Z}$ is used since time-to-contact is always available during fixation.
+When multiple estimates for $Z$ are available from motion along multiple axes, the results are averaged.
+When $\hat{Z}$ and $g_z$ are not available, due to lack of acceleration, then dead reckoning is used by applying $\vect{F}$ or $\Phi$ to the latest $\hat{Z}$.